How does picosecond structural deformation of (Ba,Sr)TiO$_{3}$ relate to the pyroelectric effect?: Time-resolved x-ray diffraction

 \section{Time-resolved x-ray diffraction}

 The secondary pyroelectric effect is related to mechanical strain resulting in an additional change of polarization due to the piezoelectric effect.
 To quantify this contribution, the dependence of the mechanical strain on temperature needs to be known for our thin layers.
 Therefore, we performed time-resolved x-ray diffraction measurements to determine the deformation dynamics of (Ba,Sr)TiO$_{3}$ after excitation with femtosecond laser pulses.
 For this experiment we use a 100\,nm thin Ba$_{0.7}$Sr$_{0.3}$TiO$_{3}$ film which is grown on a SrRuO$_{3}$ electrode on top of a (110) oriented orthorhombic NdScO$_{3}$ substrate.
 The orientation of both thin films is the (001) direction in the pseudocubic notation of the substrate.
 With the exception of the (Ba,Sr)TiO$_{3}$ film thickness, the sample stack is identical to the sample used in the polarization loop measurement.
 We prefer a thinner (Ba,Sr)TiO$_{3}$ layer to reach a homogeneous temperature profile in earlier pump-probe delays.

 The time-resolved experiment is depicted in Figure~\ref{fig:Setups}~b) and~c).
 We employ a pump-probe scheme, where an intense ultrashort light pulse is absorbed into the SrRuO$_{3}$ layer of the sample.
 The (Ba,Sr)TiO$_{3}$ layer and the substrate are transparent at the wavelength of the excitation laser of 1030\,nm.
-An x-ray probe pulse detects the transient out-of-plane lattice parameter of all layers and of the substrate in our sample.
-The sample is at room temperature at negative time delay and we detect the average transient temperature by monitoring the center of mass coordinate $q_{z}$ of the symmetric (002) Bragg reflection \cite{schi2013a} via the relation \cite{shay2011}
+At every delay point we separately scanned the incidence angle of the x-ray beam around the SrRuO$_{3}$ and (Ba,Sr)TiO$_{3}$ (002)$_{pc}$ Bragg reflection.
+We converted the diffraction data to reciprocal space using the xrayutilities python package \cite{Kriegner2025} to obtain time-dependent reciprocal space maps (RSMs) \cite{schi2013a}, which were further analyzed to obtain transient positions of the Bragg reflex and thus the transient lattice parameter.
+The sample was kept at room temperature at negative time delay and we derive the average transient temperature of each layer from the observed shift of the (002)$_{pc}$ Bragg reflection via the relation \cite{shay2011}